Sternum Pain: Causes, Symptoms, and Treatment Options

 What are the Bones in the Chest or Sternum?

 The bones in the chest are very vital in protecting vital organs from injury, and also provide structural support for the upper body.
 The thorax is commonly known as the chest.
 The bones in the chest are the thoracic vertebrae, the twelve pairs of ribs, and the sternum.
 Connecting the upper ten pairs of ribs to the sternum is the costal cartilage.

 When talking about bones in the chest, let’s first start off with the rib cage.
-The rib cage is one of the body’s best defenses from injury from impact.
+The human rib cage is one of the body’s best defenses from injury from impact.
 The ribs and sternum make up the ribcage.
 The rib cage protects major vital organs such as the heart, lungs, and liver from injury.
 The rib cage has 24 ribs.
 Each rib extends from the spinal cord and wraps around the body.

 With regards to bones in the chest, the sternum, or also known as the breast bone, is a long flat bone in the center of the chest.
 Its big purpose is to protect the heart.
 The sternum is attached to the first seven ribs and also to the clavicle, or collarbone.
 The sternum is made up of three parts called the manubrium, the body, and the xiphoid process.
 The top of the sternum is called the manubrium.